A beginner's guide to dim sum - plus tasty recipes to try at home

 In dim sum houses, a whole variety of steamed, baked and fried snacks are served from trolleys stacked high with bamboo steamers which is then pushed around the restaurant for diners to select from.
 You can keep ordering more whenever they come past and simply pay at the end for what you had.
 Sharing is advised!

-Here is a snapshot of the most common dim sum to get you started, but there are many, many more!
+Here is a snapshot of the most common types of dim sum to get you started, but there are many, many more!
 Serve with plenty of Kikkoman soy sauce for dipping!

 Siu mai (open pork or prawn dumplings)